 International groups that require specialized language and cultural courses and activities.

-The IEP has been in existence since 1992 and is dedicated to giving students the best instruction possible with its highly trained, dedicated faculty using the most up-to-date instructional techniques in the field of language learning.
+The IEP began in 1992 and is dedicated to giving students the best instruction possible with its highly trained, dedicated faculty using the most up-to-date instructional techniques in the field of second language learning.
 After completing the program, most students begin their academic studies at UCA or other universities and colleges in the United States.

-Each level is 8 weeks in length and comprises 9 credits/22 hours per week in class.
+Each level is 8 weeks in length and classes meet 22 hours per week.

-Students take a test and get placed in the appropriate level during orientation
+Students take a test and are placed in the appropriate level during orientation.